YuliiannaS/meet/README.md

 Then I should see charts that visually display upcoming events by city;

 And I can tell where events are happening.

+## Using serverless

+AWS Lambda function will be used to handle OAuth for users.
+It will also be used to get all events from the source and returning to the user.